Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: Automorphisms and transformation to Coulomb gauge

-\subsubsection{Real analytic Banach manifold structures on quotient spaces}
+\subsection{Real analytic Banach manifold structures on quotient spaces}

-In order to establish the analyticity of the pure or coupled Yang-Mills $L^2$-energy functionals on affine spaces of $W^{1,q}$ connections $\sA^{1,q}(P)$ or pairs $\sP^{1,q}(P,E)$, respectively, it is not necessary to know that their quotient spaces with respect to the action of the group $\Aut^{2,q}(P)$ of gauge transformations are analytic Banach manifolds.
+In order to establish the analyticity of the pure or coupled Yang--Mills energy functions on affine spaces of $W^{1,q}$ connections $\sA^{1,q}(P)$ or pairs $\sP^{1,q}(P,E)$, respectively, it is not necessary to know that their quotient spaces with respect to the action of the group $\Aut^{2,q}(P)$ of gauge transformations are analytic Banach manifolds.
 Nevertheless, because this readily follows from the proofs of Theorem \ref{mainthm:Feehan_proposition_3-4-4_Lp} and Theorem \ref{mainthm:Feehan_proposition_3-4-4_Lp_pairs}, respectively, we include the relevant statements here for the case of connections, noting that the analogous statements for pairs are similar.

 Theorem \ref{mainthm:Feehan_proposition_3-4-4_Lp} provides the essential ingredient one needs to show not only that the quotient space $\sB(P) := \sA^{1,q}(P)/\Aut^{2,q}(P)$ is a $C^\infty$ but also a \emph{real analytic} Banach manifold away from orbits $[A] = \{u(A): u \in \Aut^{2,q}(P)\}$ corresponding to $W^{1,q}$ connections $A$ on $P$ whose stabilizers (or isotropy groups), $\Stab(A) := \{u \in \Aut^{2,q}(P): u(A) = A\}$, are non-minimal, that is, contain the $\Center(G)$ as a proper subgroup.
 To show that